ISM6562-Big-Data/TEAM-APOGEE/A3-Cassandra-Query-First-Design/Markdown/Assignment.md

 - **Denormalization and Redundancy**

     In traditional RDBMS systems, normalization is a core principle used to reduce redundancy and ensure data integrity.
 However, this often requires complex joins to reconstruct data for queries, which can become a performance bottleneck in distributed systems.
-Cassandra's emphasis on denormalization and redundancy is a strategic choice designed to minimize the need for joins, thereby significantly improving read performance.
+Cassandra's emphasis on denormalization and redundancy is a strategic choice designed to minimize the need for joins, thereby significantly improving read performance.[1]
 Storing data in the form it will be queried allows for fast, direct lookups without the overhead of assembling data from multiple tables.

 - **Schema Design Based on Query Patterns**